Angular Data Grid

 Providing Additional Parameters

 Each Custom Component gets a set of parameters from the grid.
-For example, for Cell Renderer the grid provides, among other things, the value to be rendered.
+For example, for Cell Component the grid provides, among other things, the value to be rendered.
 You can provide additional properties to the Custom Component (e.g. what currency symbol to use) by providing additional parameters specific to your application.

 To provide additional parameters, use the property [prop-name]Params, e.g. cellRendererParams.